The Preliminary Mauve Science Programme: Science themes identified for the first year of operations: Acknowledgements

 \section{Acknowledgements}

+The Mauve project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101082738.
 T.\ A.\ A.\ Sigut is grateful for support from the Fredrick Hunt Physics and Astronomy Fund and the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Discovery Grant program.
-C. Dong acknowledges the funding support from NASA grant 80NSSC23K1115 and the Alfred P. Sloan Research Fellowship.
+C. Dong acknowledges support from NASA grant No. 80NSSC23K1115, the Alfred P. Sloan Research Fellowship, and the IBM Einstein Fellow Fund at the Institute for Advanced Study, Princeton.
 E. Pancino and S. Rani are co-funded by the European Union (ERC-2022-AdG, "StarDance: the non-canonical evolution of stars in clusters", Grant Agreement 101093572, PI: E. Pancino).
 K. Vida's research is funded by the Hungarian National Research, Development and Innovation Office grant \'Elvonal KKP-143986.